By Tim Lambert

 However, in June 1070 King William made a treaty with King Sweyn and the Danes left.
 The Saxons kept on fighting in the Fens but by 1071 they were forced to surrender.
 Hereward escaped.
 William was now in control of all of England

 After the Norman Conquest, almost all Saxon nobles lost their land.
-William confiscated it and gave it to his own followers.
+William confiscated it and gave it to his followers.
 They held their land in return for providing soldiers for the king for so many days a year.
 William also changed the church in England.
 In those days the church was rich and powerful and the king needed its support.
 William replaced senior Saxon clergymen with men loyal to himself.
 Lanfranc, an Italian, replaced Stigand, the Saxon Archbishop of Canterbury.
 (With the agreement of the Pope).
 Lanfranc then deposed Saxon bishops and abbots and replaced them with Normans.
 Among the lower ranks of society, there were also changes.
 In the late Saxon times, the peasants were losing their freedom.
 This process continued under the Normans.
 On the other hand, slavery declined.
 (It died out by the middle of the 12th century).

 In 1085 William decided to carry out a huge survey of his kingdom to find out how much wealth it contained.
 The result was the Domesday Book of 1086.
 William died in 1087 and he was succeeded by his son, also called William (he is sometimes called William Rufus because of his reddish complexion).
 His brother Robert became Duke of Normandy.
 William the Conqueror was a ruthless man.
 However, a writer of the time did say this about him; ‘he kept good law’.
 The eleventh century was a lawless age when a strong ruler who kept order was admired.

-Rufus was definitely not a supporter of the church and was deeply unpopular with the clergy.
+Rufus was not a supporter of the church and was deeply unpopular with the clergy.
 Among other things, they criticized him and his courtiers for having long hair.
 (In his father’s day short hair was the fashion).
 The clergy thought long hair was effeminate.

 However, in many ways, Rufus was a capable king.
 Under him, the barons were in an awkward position because most of them held land in Normandy as well as in England.
 Many of them wanted a single man to rule both.
 So in 1088, there was a rebellion in eastern England.
 The rebels hoped to dispose of Rufus and make his brother Robert ruler of both England and Normandy.
 However, Rufus crushed the rebellion.
 A second rebellion in 1095 was also crushed.

-Meanwhile, Rufus captured the area we now called Cumbria from the Scots (until his reign it was part of Scotland).
+Meanwhile, Rufus captured the area we now call Cumbria from the Scots (until his reign it was part of Scotland).
 Rufus also forced the Scottish king to submit to him as his feudal overlord.
 William Rufus was hit by an arrow while hunting in the New Forest.
 We will never know for certain if it was an accident or (as seems more likely) he was murdered.

 Following the ‘accidental’ death of William Rufus his brother Henry seized the royal treasure in Winchester and was crowned king of England.
 His brother Robert became Duke of Normandy.
 Henry, I was born in 1068 and he was well educated.
 When he seized the throne he issued a charter promising to rule justly.
 He also gained favor with his Saxon subjects by marrying Edith, a descendant of Edmund Ironside.
 Very importantly he also had the support of the church.